wpswings/subscriptions-for-woocommerce/README.txt

 Offer subscription of membership plans on your store with the Membership for WooCommerce WordPress plugin.
 Create multiple membership plans and allow limited access to those plans to users.
 Set membership subscription expiry period from days, weeks, months and years.

 * [**Wallet System for WooCommerce Free**](https://wordpress.org/plugins/wallet-system-for-woocommerce/) and [**Wallet System for WooCommerce Pro**](https://wpswings.com/product/wallet-system-for-woocommerce-pro/?utm_source=wpswings-wallet-pro&utm_medium=subs-org-page&utm_campaign=wallet-pro/)
-The wallet system enables a digital wallet on your eCommerce store for users.
+The Wallet system enables a digital wallet on your eCommerce store for users.
 Its compatibility allows users to pay for their subscriptions via a digital wallet.
 Customers can buy subscriptions using the Wallet amount as a discount (not a payment gateway).
 The renewal order will also be discounted based on the wallet amount.

 * **WPML Compatibility**
 Subscriptions for WooCommerce WPML compatibility enable the admin to create text in different languages.
 It allows simple language translation in your store.